 Culture to Culture Foundation is celebrating 10 years of service.
 We want to express to Culture to Culture's sponsors, donors, volunteers and supporters.
 We are grateful to our community and want to give back through celebration.

 December 10, 2010

 Chia-Chia is featured in the Berkeley Health magazine's "Alumna Spotlight" article on Shattering Culture Barriers.
-Berkeley Health magzine is published especially for alumni and friends of UC Berkeley's School of Public Health.
+Berkeley Health magazine is published especially for alumni and friends of UC Berkeley's School of Public Health.
 In the article, Chia-Chia talked about why she chose social work as her career path and why she is working harder than ever to help the Asian-American community with mental health issues.

 Culture to Culture Foundation's CEO and Chairman, Chia Chia Chien, was recently honored as a 2008 Purpose Prize Fellow.
 The Purpose Prize is part of the Encore Careers campaign, which aims to engage millions of baby boomers in "encore" careers, which combine social impact, personal meaning and continued income in the second half of one's life to solve society's most pressing issues.
 The 2008 Purpose Prize--the nation's only large-scale investment in social innovators in the second half of their life--is a six-year, $17 million program for people over 60 who are taking on society's biggest challenges.
 From more than 1,000 nominees, six $100,000 winners, nine $10,000 winners, and fifty Purpose Prize Fellows were honored as leaders in the movement to invent new ways to solve society's most challenging problems--from poverty to pollution, recidivism to racial reconciliation, and health care to homelessness.

 Chia-Chia Chien Received Peter E. Haas Public Service Award